Coronavirus Testing Czar Breaks With Donald Trump On Hydroxychloroquine, Says ‘America Needs To Move On’

 — Meet the Press (@MeetThePress) August 2, 2020

 Giroir’s statement against the treatment comes just days after a controversial push to promote its use.
-As The Inquisitr reported, Twitter suspended the account of Donald Trump Jr. after he shared a video making what the social media outlet called “misleading” claims about the effectiveness of the anti-malarial treatment.
-The president has continued to push claims about the drug as well, leading other top members of his administration to publicly break with him.
+As The Inquisitr reported, Twitter suspended the account of Donald Trump Jr. after he shared a video making what the social media outlet called “misleading” statements about the effectiveness of the anti-malarial treatment.
+The president has continued to push claims about the drug as well, leading other high-ranking members of his administration to publicly break with him.

 Earlier in the week, Dr. Anthony Fauci said it is “not helpful” that the president has been sharing claims that promote the pharmaceutical and go against the idea of wearing masks.